 Another form of hardware tokens is now becoming more and more popular – hardware keys.
 However, the idea is not new – they were used for years by certain software manufacturers to combat piracy.
 Solutions such as YubiKey, Google Titan, Thetis, and more allow access to many applications and are based on common standards (such as OTP, Smart Card, OpenPGP, FIDO U2F, FIDO2).
 There are keys that you can use for computers and mobile phones: they may use a physical interface (USB-A, USB-C) or a wireless one (Bluetooth, NFC).
 You can bind your account to multiple keys at the same time (if you are afraid of losing the token or if you need different tokens for different devices due to technology requirements).

 Nowadays, hardware security mechanisms are also part of your regular computing equipment.
 For several years, desktop and laptop computers have been equipped with hardware modules (TPM/SE) that provide encryption technologies.
 The Windows 10 operating system is compatible with the FIDO2 standard, which means that any Windows 10 device with the hardware module may function as a hardware key.
-Mobile phones often come with fingerprint scanners or facial recognition.
+Mobile phones often come with biometric mechanisms such as fingerprint scanners or facial recognition.
 All these, especially in combination with passwords, provide extra security.
 It’s true that someone can steal your phone/laptop and fingerprint/face scanners can be hacked, but the probability that the thief will also have your password is very small.